microsoft/AdaptiveCards/README.md

 * `TextBlocks` takes up a single line (by default) and will be truncated as necessary.
 * `Images` expand to the width of their container, while maintaining aspect ratio.
 * `ColumnGroups` allow developers to create rows and columns to partition elements
-* `Buttons` align horizontally if they fit; otherwise stack vertically.
+* `Actions` align horizontally if they fit; otherwise stack vertically.
 * `Input` includes text, multi-line, selections, dates, etc.

 # What's in the Toolkit